The Donetsk People’s Republic

 100 comfortable rooms with all the amenities, Wi-Fi.
 There is a restaurant “Live music bar”.
 Artema Street, 131-a.
 Phone: +380 62 312 54 74.

 Hotel “Shakhtar Plaza”.
 The largest hotel complex in Donetsk, located in the city center, between the stadium “Donbass Arena” and the track and field stadium “Olympic”.
-On the ground floor, there is a SPA-center with swimming pool, Finnish and Turkish sauna.
+On the ground floor, there is a SPA-center with a swimming pool, and a Finnish and Turkish sauna.
 The hotel also has a fitness center.

 322 modern and spacious rooms equipped with everything needed for a comfortable stay and work, Wi-Fi.
 The rooms are equipped with air conditioning.
 The restaurant offers a mix of European cuisine with local dishes.
 Titova Avenue, 15.
 Phone: +380 62 206 57 00.

 Hotel “Ramada Donetsk”.
-The hotel is located in the center, on the banks of the river Kalmius.
+The hotel is located in the center, on the banks of the Kalmius River.
 Several restaurants, spa and fitness complex with a swimming pool, beauty salon, conference and banquet rooms.

 Hotel “Eve”.
 This modern business hotel is located in the center of Donetsk.
 38 comfortable rooms, Wi-Fi.
 The second floor of the hotel is equipped with individual air-conditioning (the floor for those who smoke), on the third floor - central air conditioning system (non-smoking floor).